Educational Policy and Leadership, PHD

 Normally, no second language is required, unless, at the discretion of the student’s adviser, proficiency in a second language is necessary in a student’s research.

-The residency requirement for EDPL doctoral students is met when the student has completed three consecutive semesters with a minimum of three credits each semester.
+The residency requirement for EDPL doctoral students is met when the student has completed three consecutive terms with a minimum of three credits each term.
 Summer can be, but is not required to be, included to meet the residency requirement.

-A doctoral student must pass all three parts of a written and oral qualifying exam prior to the advancement to candidacy.
-DQE Component 1: Critical Analysis and DQE Component 2: Foundations of Research are completed during course work.
-DQE Component 3: Proposal, both written and oral defense, is taken after the completion of course work.
-A student’s DQE Component 3 committee and the dissertation committee (typically the same members) should include at least two faculty from the EDPL department.
+A doctoral student must pass two developmental assessments and a written and oral qualifying exam prior to advancement to candidacy.
+The developmental assessments, EDPL 8500 Doctoral Student Performance Assessment 1 and EDPL 8510 Doctoral Student Performance Assessment 2 are completed as course work.
+Each assessment is a 0-credit course.
+The doctoral qualifying exam (DQE) is the dissertation proposal, which includes a written component and an oral defense and is taken after the completion of course work.
+A student’s DQE committee and the dissertation committee (typically the same members) should include at least two faculty from the EDPL department.
 The remaining members may be from outside the department with no more than one coming from outside the university.
 Students should select all committee members in consultation with their adviser.

 The doctoral dissertation must represent an original research contribution and show high attainment and clear ability to do independent research.
 Students must successfully defend both their dissertation proposal and the final dissertation.